 - There are two phases to the competition:

-WRITTEN ENTRY: An essay of at least 1,000 words describing the theme of your collection, the history of its formation, and your future plans for it, AND an annotated bibliography of a representative selection of not more than 50 items.
-Email submissions as attachments in Word or PDF format (images imbedded or as separate attachments in JPEG format), with the following information in the body of your message to the Stillwell Prize chair: your name, institution, and local mailing address.
+WRITTEN ENTRY: An essay of at least 750 words describing the theme of your collection, the history of its formation, and your future plans for it, AND an annotated bibliography of a representative selection of not more than 50 items.
+Please submit the essay and bibliography through the online Stillwell Prize Application Form.

-ORAL PRESENTATION: Each finalist will exhibit a sample of the collection (no more than 15 items) at the final judging, either in person or virtually, and will give a 5-minute presentation on the items and future collecting goals with a minimum of 5 slides.
+ORAL PRESENTATION: Each finalist will exhibit a sample of the collection (no more than 15 items) at the final judging and will give a 5-minute presentation on the items and future collecting goals with a minimum of 5 slides.
 Judges will be looking to see how well the display exemplifies the collection and how articulate the entrant is about the collecting theme.